 We want to give you the best experience possible, but not everybody can understand our jargon.
 So, we compiled this list of common terms and definitions to help bridge that gap!

-* Aluminum wire is safe — connecting it to copper wire and copper-rated receptacles causes problems *
+* While aluminum wire is safe, connecting it to copper wire and copper-rated receptacles causes problems *

 Aluminum and copper have different properties: they two expand and contract differently when under electrical load.
 This can cause the connections to become loose.

 Loose connections can result in: sparking, arcing, oxidation, heat build up and, finally, the possibility of a fire through the ignition of surrounding combustibles such as the insulation on the wire, wall insulation, wallpaper in the area of the electrical box, etc.

 Symptoms include: warm cover plates or discolouration of switches or receptacles, flickering lights, or the smell of hot plastic insulation.

 Aluminum was a common material for wiring houses built in the 1960s, 1970s and early 1980s.
 Home improvements over the years added into the picture copper wire, and receptacles meant for copper.